 It’s difficult to find all vulnerabilities using automated tools.
-There are some vulnerabilities which can be identified by manual scan only.
-Penetration testers can perform better attacks on application based on their skills and knowledge of system being penetrated.
+There are some vulnerabilities that can only be identified by manual scan.
+Penetration testers can perform better attacks on applications based on their skills and knowledge of the system being penetrated.

 Penetration Test Process:

 Let’s discuss the actual process followed by test agencies or penetration testers.
 Identifying vulnerabilities present in the system is the first important step in this process.
 Corrective action is taken on this vulnerability and the same penetration tests are repeated until the system is negative to all those tests.

 We can categorize this process in the following methods:

 #1) Data Collection: Various methods including Google search are used to get target system data.
 One can also use the web page source code analysis technique to get more info about the system, software and plugin versions.